emacduffie/emacduffie/README.md

 - 👋 Hi, I’m @emacduffie
 - 👀 I’m interested in Business Intelligence, Data Mining and Machine Learning.
 - 🌱 I’m currently learning SQL, Python and R
-- 💞️ I’m looking to collaborate on Machine Learning and Python
+- 💞️ I’m looking to collaborate on Machine Learning, Data Science and Python
 - 📫 How to reach me emacduffie@outlook.com

 <!---